NAU-IoT/RemotePiControl/README.md

 ### Implementing the script as a service
+  - Create logs directory inside of the RemotePiControl directory `mkdir logs`
   - Create a systemd entry
-      - Change into Systemctl directory `cd RemotePiReset/Systemctl`
+      - Change into Systemctl directory `cd RemotePiControl/Systemctl`
-      - Modify line 8 of RemotePiReset.service to reflect the correct path `nano RemotePiReset.service`
+      - Modify line 8 of RemotePiControl.service to reflect the correct path `nano RemotePiControl.service`
-      - Copy the .service file to correct location `sudo cp RemotePiReset.service /etc/systemd/system`
+      - Copy the .service file to correct location `sudo cp RemotePiControl.service /etc/systemd/system`
-  - Create logs directory inside of the RemotePiReset directory `mkdir logs`
-  - Modify RemotePiReset.sh to include the correct paths (located inside of the Systemctl directory) `nano RemotePiReset.sh`
+  - Modify RemotePiControl.sh to include the correct paths (located inside of the Systemctl directory) `nano RemotePiControl.sh`
-  - Set file permissions for RemotePiReset.sh `sudo chmod 744 RemotePiReset/Systemctl/RemotePiReset.sh`
+  - Set file permissions for RemotePiControl.sh `sudo chmod 744 RemotePiControl/Systemctl/RemotePiControl.sh`
       - If this step is unsuccessful, here are potential solutions:
-         - Change permissions further `sudo chmod 755 RemotePiReset/Systemctl/RemotePiReset.sh`
+         - Change permissions further `sudo chmod 755 RemotePiControl/Systemctl/RemotePiControl.sh`
-         - Change permissions for the directory as well `sudo chmod 755 RemotePiReset`
+         - Change permissions for the directory as well `sudo chmod 755 RemotePiControl`
   - Enable the service
       - `sudo systemctl daemon-reload`
-      - `sudo systemctl enable RemotePiReset.service`
+      - `sudo systemctl enable RemotePiControl.service`

-  - Start the service `sudo systemctl start RemotePiReset.service`
+  - Start the service `sudo systemctl start RemotePiControl.service`

-  - Check the status of the service `sudo systemctl status RemotePiReset.service`
+  - Check the status of the service `sudo systemctl status RemotePiControl.service`

   - Done!
 The service should now run on boot.